Rolfing® FAQ

 Dr. Rolf originally conceived of her whole body structural work as a ten-part recipe to be adapted to each person’s unique body and needs.
 Each session builds on the previous, and addresses different areas of the body.
 For most people the Ten Series is the best way to experience the benefits of Rolfing® Structural Integration.

 During this time, the body experiments with unfamiliar movements and awareness, builds new neurological pathways, and influences your structure, movement patterns, and experience.
-At the beginning of each session, we will observe what is changing and what hasn’t and use this information to refine our strategy.
-Ten sessions allow us to devote appropriate time to specific areas and issues that are common structural challenges and to customize work that is meaningful to your body and lifestyle.
-The Ten Series is a serious investment in oneself, and part of the magic is that we get to know each other and get to track your experience together.
+Ten sessions allow us to devote time to both common structural challenges and to what is meaningful to your body and lifestyle.
+The Ten Series is a serious investment in oneself, and part of the magic is that we get to know each other and track your experience together.
 Sessions are completed based on your schedule, how much time your body needs to integrate or absorb the work, and financial availability

 Do I have to commit to a Ten Series?

 While a Ten Series is recommended, it is not required.
-While Rolfing® is a holistic practice, a shorter series of three or five appointments can often be effective, and in a single appointment we can address a specific issue.
+Rolfing® is a holistic practice, so a shorter series of three or five appointments can often be effective, and with a single appointment we can address a specific issue.

 How long does it last?